Wendy Shiba

 Wendy earned her B.S. from Michigan State University and her J.D. from Temple University School of Law, where she graduated first in her class, served as Articles Editor of the Temple Law Review, and was a member of the Moot Court Board.

-• 2016 Liberty Achievement Award from the American Bar Association/Thomson Reuters (recognizes attorneys and judges who take leadership roles in promoting diversity in the profession of law)
+• 2016 Liberty Achievement Award from the ABA/Thomson Reuters for attorneys and judges who take leadership roles in promoting diversity in the profession of law

-• 2014 Spirit of Excellence Award from the American Bar Association (awarded by the Commission on Racial and Ethnic Diversity in the Profession) for lawyers who personify excellence on the national and international level and who work to promote a more racially and ethnically diverse legal profession)
+• 2014 Spirit of Excellence Award from the ABA’s Commission on Racial and Ethnic Diversity in the Profession for lawyers who personify excellence on the national and international level and who work to promote a more racially and ethnically diverse legal profession)

 • 2014 Diamond Award from Corporate Counsel Women of Color (CCWC’s highest award for professional excellence)

-• Named to California Diversity Council’s List of 2010 Most Powerful and Influential Women in California
+• 2010 Most Powerful and Influential Women in California designation from California Diversity Council

-• 2009 Trailblazer Award from the National Asian Pacific American Bar Association (highest award conferred by NAPABA, for lifetime achievement, commitment, and leadership in paving the way for advancement of APA attorneys)
+• 2009 Trailblazer Award from the National Asian Pacific American Bar Association for lifetime achievement, commitment, and leadership in paving the way for advancement of APA attorneys

-• 2007 Woman of Achievement Award from the Greater Cleveland YWCA (one of the most prestigious honors for women leaders in Cleveland, Ohio, who have achieved extraordinary accomplishments through career success, community service, leadership, mentoring, and dedication to the YWCA’s mission of eliminating racism and empowering women)
+• 2007 Woman of Achievement Award from the Greater Cleveland YWCA for extraordinary accomplishments through career success, community service, leadership, mentoring, and dedication to the YWCA’s mission of eliminating racism and empowering women

-• DirectWomen Board Institute, Member of 2007 Inaugural Class (DirectWomen was co-founded by the American Bar Association’s Business Law Section and Catalyst, to support accomplished women lawyers for service on corporate boards, while also promoting the independence and diversity required for good corporate governance)
+• 2007 Inaugural Class of the DirectWomen Board Institute, to support accomplished women lawyers for service on corporate boards, while also promoting the independence and diversity required for good corporate governance